-From our inception through March 31, 2016, we have generated limited amounts of revenue from the sales of our products.
-Our ReSure Sealant product received premarket approval, or PMA, from the FDA in January 2014.
-We commenced sales of ReSure Sealant in the first quarter of 2014, have received only limited revenues from ReSure Sealant to date and anticipate only limited sales for 2016.
+From our inception through June 30, 2017, we have generated limited amounts of revenue from the sales of our products.
+Our ReSure Sealant product received premarket approval, or PMA, from the FDA in 2014.
+We commenced sales of ReSure Sealant in 2014, have received only limited revenues from ReSure Sealant to date and anticipate only limited sales for 2017.
 ReSure Sealant is currently our only source of revenue from product sales.
 We may generate revenue in the future if we successfully develop one or more of our product candidates and receive marketing approval for any such product candidate or if we enter into longer-term collaboration agreements with third parties.